lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

 <center>![Assertion Verification](posts/i/assertion_verification.png)</center>

-  1. The RP (securely) transmits the bundle containing both the assertion and the certificate from the client up to her servers.
+  1. The RP (securely) fetches the bundle containing both the assertion and the certificate from the client to her servers.
   2. Validity periods are checked on both the certificate and the assertion.
   3. The RP extracts the host-name of the email address within the assertion; this is the primary identity authority for the email address.
 In our